 By having the repeatable in place, people are free to explore their creativity and to innovate.

-Why you need the book Process!
+Why read the book Process!?

 Here are 3 reasons why you need the book Process!